hashicorp/consul/website/source/docs/faq.html.markdown

 catalog may come via the gossip protocol which is eventually consistent, meaning the current state of the catalog can lag behind until the state is reconciled.

+## Q: Are failed nodes ever removed?

+To prevent an accumulation of dead nodes, Consul will automatically reap failed nodes out of the catalog as well.
+This is currently done on a non-configurable interval of 72 hours.
+Reaping is similar to leaving, causing all associated services to be deregistered.